 I used fleece and clear PVC as fleece wicks away moisture but doesn’t absorb it and leak it back out so it doesn’t stay wet!

 Other alternatives are suede cloth with absorbent layer under like terry towelling.

-PVC can’t generally be machine washed so I will need to handwash but when my son has an accident it’s usually very little and confined to the the crotch area.
-Therefore I don’t anticipate needing to wash much.
+PVC can’t generally be machine washed so I will need to hand wash but when my son has an accident it’s usually very little therefore I don’t anticipate needing to wash much.